The Power of Channel Diversity: How Automotive Brands Can Stay Ahead in 2024

 The process takes more time because they scour multiple channels:

-3. Yet, offline channels aren’t in the backseat
+3. Yet, offline experiences aren’t in the backseat

 Offline channels are very much in play, particularly during the consideration and decision phases in the buyer journey.